damianxd/homebridge-vera/README.md

+# Looking for adoption

+We are searching for some developer who's willing to take this project.
+None of the original developers is active any more, if you want to be in charge, please contact me thru the issues section.

 # VeraLink

 VeraLink is an application for Z-Wave accessories from Vera to run as HomeKit Accessory Servers, allowing the devices to connect to iOS devices and be controlled by Siri.